Jairop2409/sep10-freedom-project/tool/learning-log.md

 ![final product](Finalproduct.png)

 ### Challenges
-* A challenge I faced was doing cursors because it was hard to understand where everything had to be positioned because when adding the raycastor it caused the camera to face the raycastor
+* A challenge I faced was doing cursors because it was hard to understand where everything had to be positioned because when adding the raycaster it caused the camera to face the raycaster

 ### Questions
 * How can I prepare for next week?